-/Dervaze/ (meaning "the portal") is a set of tools that aim to transliterate historical Ottoman documents to Modern Turkish.
-These will be hosted in http://dervaze.com in the near future.
+Dervaze (meaning "the portal") is a set of tools that aim to transliterate historical Ottoman documents to Modern Turkish.

-In this document, I describe the transliteration system.
+Here, I describe the transliteration system.
 The system is organized as a pipeline in which the tools at a stage produce the input of the next stage.
-Input to the system is a set of historical document images and the output is either a search result or a textual representation of these documents.
+Input to the system is a set of historical document images.
+The output is either a search result or a textual representation of these documents.

 Following sections describe these stages briefly.

 Binarization is to convert color or grayscale images to black-white binary images.
-The document images come in various flavors, mostly as color images and this color information is mostly a noise for further stages.
-Therefore we need to remove the color, but keep the textual representation intact.
+The document images come in various flavors, mostly as color images.
+Color information is mostly a noise for further stages.
+Better to remove the color, but keep the textual representation intact.

-Although easy to describe, this stage includes challenges like determining the ink color or removing ink stains from images.
+Although seemingly easy at first, this stage includes challenges like determining the ink color or removing ink stains from images.

 In the literature the idea is to use a mathematical model, like Otsu's method to convert color to binary.
 We look to this problem differently as a classification problem.
 The idea is briefly the following: